 Wolverines have fierce reputations, but they’re actually pretty shy.
 Notice we said shy, not weak or fearful.
 In fact, the lethal fighters can take down animals five times their size.
-In addition to their warrior skills, wolverines emit a pungent glandular stench to mark territory.
+In addition to their warrior skills, wolverines emit a pungent glandular stench to mark territory, placing them fourth among the stinkiest animals in the world.
 The smell is so bad that people call them “skunk bears.”

 Click here to learn more about wolverines, which look like small bears but are more closely related to weasels.